icedjello/isa-scenario/README.md

 - I will assume that users have already logged-in and made an account.

 - I will assume that users HAVE NOT supplied their NI number yet.

+Things to explain:

+- the DB schema, seed etc.
+- the api route.